MARA PREDATOR PROJECT

 1. Choose a photograph of your lion that shows identifying features, preferably the whisker spots.

-4. Browse each lion's profile, using the images and identification sheets to try and identify your lion.
+3. Browse the resulting lion profile, using the images and identification sheets to try and identify your lion.

-5. If you think you've identified your lion, complete the report form so that we can confirm the sighting.
+4. If you think you've identified your lion, complete the report form so that we can confirm the sighting.
+If possible, send us your photos (which are used only for lion monitoring, never commercially).
 If you'd like to join our mailing list, please check the box and enter your email address.

 Follow the lives of our study lions through our blog!